marcel-iv/cmi-pb-challenge-3/README.md

 # Overview
 Script and research repository for the 3rd CMI-PB Prediction Challenge supervised by the Wimmers Lab at the University of Tübingen.
 The challenge website can be found [here.](https://www.cmi-pb.org/blog/prediction-challenge-overview/)

+We used python to write our scripts and [scikit-learn](https://scikit-learn.org/stable/) for machine learning.

 ## Completed Challenge Tasks
 We submitted results for tasks one and two of the prediction challenge, see [here.](https://www.cmi-pb.org/blog/prediction-challenge-overview/#Prediction%20challenge%20tasks) The submission can be found in the [submission](06_Submission) folder.